South America Medical Tourism: Costs, Best Countries & 2025 Trends

 Craig Dempsey

-CRAIG DEMPSEY is an entrepreneur and operator with deep expertise in cross-border business and compliance throughout Latin America.
+Craig Dempsey is an entrepreneur and operator with deep expertise in cross-border business and compliance throughout Latin America.
 As the CEO and Co-founder of Biz Latin Hub, he has spent years building and advising companies across the region.

 He now brings his rigorous, operator’s mindset to the world of medical travel as the Chair and Co-founder of Medical Tourism Packages, a concierge firm dedicated to connecting patients with safe, high-quality healthcare in Panama, Colombia, and Costa Rica.
 His unique perspective is focused on quality control, due diligence, and ensuring successful outcomes for patients seeking care abroad.